Pep Guardiola: Win over Real Madrid not enough, we want to win Champions League

 What's next?

-The quarter-final takes place on Saturday August 15 at Estadio Jose Alvalade in Lisbon, before a potential semi-final on Wednesday August 19.
+The quarter-final between Man City and Lyon takes place on Saturday August 15 at Estadio Jose Alvalade in Lisbon, before a potential semi-final on Wednesday August 19.

 The final will be played at Estadio da Luz on Sunday August 23.